berlinbeachboy/timescale-log-sidecar/README.md

 ## What does it do

 This application is supposed to run as a sidecar container (on same host / pod) to another application, supposedly an API.
-An example on how too use this is given in the `test-api` folder which also includes tests.
+An example on how to use this is given in the `test-api` folder which also includes tests.

-The application send logs to a named pipe specified in the environment variables.
+The application/api whose logs you want to collect, needs to send logs in JSON format to a named FIFO pipe which is specified in the environment variables.
 This container reads the logs and sends them to a Postgres / Timescale using asyncpg.

 There are two tables this can send data to: